1929 Palestine riots: Hebron massacre, 24 August

 A survivor mourning in the aftermath of the Hebron massacre.

 On 20 August, Haganah leaders proposed to provide defence for 600 Jews of the Old Yishuv in Hebron, or to help them evacuate.
 However, the leaders of the Hebron community declined these offers, insisting that they trusted the A'yan (Arab notables) to protect them.

 On 24 August 1929 in Hebron, Arab mobs attacked the Jewish quarter killing and raping men, women and children and looting Jewish property.
 They killed between 65 and 68 Jews and wounded 58, with some of the victims being tortured, or mutilated.
 Sir John Chancellor, the British High Commissioner visited Hebron and later wrote to his son, "The horror of it is beyond words.
 In one house I visited not less than twenty-five Jews men and women were murdered in cold blood."
 Sir Walter Shaw concluded in The Palestine Disturbances report that "unspeakable atrocities have occurred in Hebron.

 The Shaw Report described the attack, "Arabs in Hebron made a most ferocious attack on the Jewish ghetto and on isolated Jewish houses lying outside the crowded quarters of the town.
 More than 60 Jews – including many women and children – were murdered and more than 50 were wounded.
 This savage attack, of which no condemnation could be too severe, was accompanied by wanton destruction and looting.
 Jewish synagogues were desecrated, a Jewish hospital, which had provided treatment for Arabs, was attacked and ransacked, and only the exceptional personal courage displayed by Mr. Cafferata – the one British Police Officer in the town – prevented the outbreak from developing into a general massacre of the Jews in Hebron."

 The lone British policeman in the town, Raymond Cafferata, who, "killed as many of the murderers as he could, taking to his fists even," was overwhelmed, and the reinforcements he called for did not arrive for 5 hours–leading to severe recriminations.
 Hundreds of Jews were saved by Arab neighbours who offered them sanctuary from the mob by hiding them in their own houses while others survived by taking refuge in the British police station at Beit Romano on the outskirts of the city.
 When the massacre ended, the surviving Jews were evacuated by the British.
+Author Yardena Schwartz described how the evacuation of these survivors left the city without a Jewish population for the first time in 900 years.
+Of the 133 Jews who would ultimately be killed across the nation during the 1929 riots, half were killed in the Hebron massacre, in a city that had been described as a model of Arab-Jewish coexistence.